flutter/website/src/docs/cookbook/navigation/returning-data.md

     );
   }

-  // A method that launches the SelectionScreen and awaits the result from
+  // A method that launches the SelectionScreen and awaits the
-  // Navigator.pop
+  // result from Navigator.pop.
   _navigateAndDisplaySelection(BuildContext context) async {
     // Navigator.push returns a Future that completes after calling
     // Navigator.pop on the Selection Screen.